Types of Camping All Campers Should Know

 If you don’t even have the most basic camping gear or the money to buy them, then car camping is the perfect solution.
 Hatchbacks are probably the most ideal type of vehicle for this type of camping.

-Simply drive up to a scenic location, fold the seats down and set up a sleeping area with a sleeping pad and a few blankets.
-So you don’t need to purchase a tent at all.
+Simply drive up to a scenic location, fold the seats down and set up a sleeping area with a sleeping pad, and a few blankets.
+The truck seat cushion would offer a great driving experience and you can enjoy car camping without any tiredness.

 It’s not the most luxurious way to camp out but it’s certainly cheap and easy.